-Grand Circle Adventure Trail is a 11.8 mile lightly trafficked loop trail located near Las Vegas, NV that features beautiful wild flowers and is rated as difficult.
+Grand Circle Adventure Trail is a 11.8 mile lightly trafficked loop trail located near Las Vegas, Nevada that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, trail running, and birding and is accessible year-round.

 Directions from Las Vegas: Travel ten miles west along State Route 159.
 The trailhead is located at the Red Rock Canyon Visitor Center.